 A near match for natural teeth

-Emax crowns are partially translucent and give your teeth a natural look because human teeth are quite translucent themselves.
+Emax crowns are partially translucent and give your teeth a natural look because human teeth are also slightly translucent.
 Unlike zirconia crowns, they don't feel like you’ve put something artificial on your front teeth.
-By comparison, zirconia caps may look slightly opaque, which may be fine for back teeth, but when it comes to the visible front teeth, Emax crowns offer better aesthetics.
+In comparison, zirconia caps may look slightly opaque.
+That may be fine for back teeth, but when it comes to the visible front teeth, Emax crowns offer better aesthetics.
 Sometimes zirconia crowns are layered with Emax material to overcome this disadvantage.
 This technique adds superior aesthetics and strength to dental crowns.